 Juggling an intimate relationship and a chronic condition requires patience and commitment from both partners.
 If you feel that you need some help, don’t be afraid to .
 Taking a proactive approach to improving the health of your relationship can have positive health outcomes for you and your loved one.

 Epilepsy should not stop you from having an intimate relationship.
 In some cases, your epilepsy or medication may affect your desire for sex.
 This is usually manageable, so see your doctor or neurologist and get a referral to the right professional.

 Some anti-seizure medications and may affect each other’s effectiveness.
 If used in combination, this can lead to loss of seizure control, medication toxicity or an unplanned pregnancy.
 This does not mean that women with epilepsy cannot use hormonal contraception, but it does mean that they may need to use one that is suited to their anti-seizure medication.

 Your GP (doctor), neurologist or gynaecologist can help you decide what is the best form of contraception for you.

 Epilepsy and pregnancy

-Epilepsy and general well being
+Epilepsy and general wellbeing

-Whatever your age, you will be wondering how best to manage this new challenge.
+Whatever your age, you may be wondering how best to manage this new challenge.
 Learning as much as you can about your epilepsy may help you to feel more confident about managing the condition.
 A wide range of information and support is available.

 Where to get help